 Speakers come in one of two variants: active or passive.
 Active speakers, which are the most common among cheap studio monitors, refer to those that have a built-in power supply and amplifier.
 On the other hand, passive speakers require an external power source, such as an amplifier, in order to function.
 This is traditionally found in more powerful, higher-end speakers.

 All the products mentioned in this list are bundled with both active and passive speakers.
 The active speaker, typically the left, is referred to as the master because it contains the unit’s power supply.
 The active speaker then powers the passive right speaker, known as the slave, with an included cable.
 Because of this configuration, none of the speakers on this list require the use of an amplifier.

 Why you should trust SoundGuys

-Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We don’t use ads or sponsored content on the website at a time when doing so is the norm.
-SoundGuys’ survival depends solely on readers enjoying their purchases.
-We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
+Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict code of conduct.
+SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
+We pride ourselves on transparently outlining objective facts while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

 While studio headphones are useful for recording, tracking, and avoiding noise complaints from your neighbors, studio monitors are still superior when it comes to mixing.
-This is because with headphones, you’re subject to a phenomenon called crossfeed, where some sounds from your left and right earcups bleed into the other, resulting in a perceived stereo image that is narrower than it actually is.
+This is because, with headphones, you’re not going to perceive the stereo image in the same way as over loudspeakers.
 With properly positioned and calibrated monitors, you’re getting a more accurate reproduction of your mix’s stereo image, which is essential for mixing.